benjie-git/CardStock/README.md

 There have been many open source projects in the past that tried to capture the fun and simplicity of building programs in HyperCard, but in my opinion, none of them offered the open-ended possibilities and ease of use that made HyperCard such a magical-feeling tool.
 So in the grand open source tradition, I built my own.

 The guiding principles behind my vision for CardStock are the following, in order of importance:
-1. Keep it understandable, simple, and easy to use, for python beginners, through the most salty Senior Software Engineers.
+1. Keep it understandable, simple, and easy to use, for python beginners, through the most salty of Senior Software Engineers.
 2. Make it as capable as possible, without interfering with the previous priority.

 ## Features